 It should be possible for RAN node to allow Connectionless service only genuine UEs who have successfully registered for CL service with the SMF.

-It should be possible to for the termination points to receive the Connectionless data only from legitimately regsitered UEs for the Connectionless service.
+It should be possible to for the termination points to receive the Connectionless data only from legitimately registered UEs for the Connectionless service.

 It should be possible for the UE and termination points to encrypt and decrypt the Connectionless data packet with UE specific security keys.